-This encompasses living with consciousness in your older years and realising that ageing does not mean you just face the senior citizens club and bingo!
+It encompasses living with consciousness in your older years and realising that ageing does not mean you just face the senior citizens’ club and bingo!

 I can support you with life coaching, or you can join the Ageing with Vitality Facebook Group, where I can answer questions and you can join in discussions or post.

-This is my life story and how I was born and brought up in the 1940’s, 1950’s and my life as a young Mother in the 1960 and 70’s.
+This is my life story and how I was born and brought up in the 1940s and 1950s, and my life as a young Mother in the 1960s and 70s.

-If you can resonate with the following synopsis on the book, please read the blog on Dogma on my blog page.
+If you can resonate with the following synopsis of the book, please read the blog on Dogma on my blog page.

 The Truth Has Set Me Free – Patricia Cherry